ConnerAiken/Interview-Questions/README.md

 ## General/Psuedocode

+- If you had to implement real time notifications for a web app, how would you do it?

 - What would a linked list class look like?

 - What would a binary search tree class look like?